AlecThomson/sdhdf_tools/README.md

 The repository has the following branches available:
 * master
 * sofa\_build

-The master branch requires the ERFA library (SOFA replacement) by default
+(The master branch requires the ERFA library by default.

-Checkout the 'sofa\_build' branch if you need to use the SOFA library
+Checkout the 'sofa\_build' branch if you need to use the SOFA library)

 * sdhdfv3
 Compatible with data written in SDHDF <=v3.0